PlayAGS Stock Priced For An Unlikely Bankruptcy

 How This Goes Wrong

 It's worth reiterating: AGS has a chance of being a zero.
-The company closed 2019 with $534 million in debt, and just $13 million in cash on the balance sheet.
+The company closed 2019 with $534 million in debt and just $13 million in cash on the balance sheet.
 Net leverage based on 2019 EBITDA was 3.6x.

 Of course, EBITDA is going to come down in 2020, and potentially beyond.
 Per the 10-K, AGS has a maximum net leverage ratio of 6x - and there's a real chance of tripping that covenant in a collapsing demand scenario (more on this in a moment).